Valued M + A

 Individual-egalitarian values

-View and relation to people as unique individuals of equal standing.
+View and relation to people as unique individuals regardless of group membership.

-Independence of thought, identity, and action from collective norms and authority.
+Independence of thought, identity, and action from collective authority.

 General Meaning